Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ### Join Order

 However, let's say we are happy to live with this concession.
-We still have the benefit of the
+We still have the benefit of the -

+Note to self - don't worry about finishing the above sentence.
+{: .notice--warning}

 The ordering of our tables is not important when it comes to the `INNER JOIN`.